abdelshafei/Distance-Sensor/README.md

 - Using sensors and actuators (ultrasonic, LED, buzzer)
 - Simple wiring and electronics
 - Displaying information on an OLED screen
+-  **Timer conflicts on Arduino Uno:**
+  I learned that using the `tone()` function for the buzzer and `analogWrite()` for RGB LEDs on certain pins (specifically pins 3 and 11) can cause issues, because they share the same timer hardware inside the Arduino.
+To avoid glitches, I assigned my RGB LED pins to 5, 6, and 9, which use separate timers from the buzzer output.
+- The importance of using resistors with LEDs to avoid damaging components.

 ---